Uniswap/smart-order-router/README.md

 ## ProviderGasLimit errors

 The package sends many large multicall requests to nodes.
-You must ensure that your node provider's `eth_call` gas limit is high enough to succesfully process the RPC calls.
+You must ensure that your node provider's `eth_call` gas limit is high enough to successfully process the RPC calls.

 By default each `eth_call` will consume up to: